 Supporting your child or partner through their student finance application?
 The Student Loans company has a great article on supporting them in 3 easy steps.

-Need more information first?
+Need more information before applying?

 If you haven't applied yet, our guide to student loans has more advice on the difference between tuition fee and maintenance loans, how you'll repay your loans, and your eligibility.